Salutary Minority Tokenholder Protection Framework

 Failure to nominate a compliant intermediary by T – 10 Business Days automatically triggers use of a Salutary-appointed backup agent, funded from the escrow/LOC, with costs borne by Acquirer.

 This technical enforcement mechanism operates independently of and in addition to legal remedies available through Singapore courts.
+Of note:

 This acquirer obligation applies only to Legacy Minority Tokenholders

-20 business-day tender window for Legacy Minority Tokenholders
+There is a 20 business-day tender window for Legacy Minority Tokenholders

-Pro-rata settlement from escrow if oversubscribed
+A pro-rata settlement from escrow is provided if oversubscribed

 Legacy Minority Tokenholders shall have standing to pursue collective action against the acquirer in Singapore courts for enforcement of the acquirer's purchase obligations, subject to the arbitration provisions referenced herein.